 Your wire transfer may be reversible if the bank that initiated the transfer made a mistake.
 For example, if the recipient received more money than he or she was supposed to, that issue may be resolved.

 If you begin a wire transfer but change your mind about sending someone money, you may be able to cancel the transaction.
-But you’ll need to act quickly.
+However, you will need to act quickly.
 A relatively new rule under the Dodd-Frank Wall Street Reform and Consumer Protection Act says that consumers sending money internationally usually have the right to cancel their wire transfers for free within a 30-minute period.

 Bottom Line

 Wire transfers provide a fast and secure method of sending money electronically.
-But the downside is that senders and recipients likely both have to pay a fee.
-Outbound wire fees can typically range from $20 to $40, while inbound fees are usually much cheaper at below $10.
-For a lower cost electronic transfer method, you may be better off using a payment app or mobile banking system.
+The downside is that senders and recipients likely both have to pay a fee.
+Domestic transfers can typically cost up to $35, while international transfers can cost up to $50 or more.
+For a lower-cost electronic transfer method, you may be better off using a payment app or mobile banking system.

 Tips for Finding a Bank Account